-This is a delicious, easy sriracha tofu salad recipe.
+This is a delicious, easy vegan sriracha tofu salad recipe has a lot of versatility!
 For a protein-packed meal, enjoy it solo.
 Or fill a tortilla with it with additional cucumber slices and fresh cilantro to make a tasty sriracha tofu wrap.
-Maybe add some cold orzo?
+Maybe add some cold orzo pasta?
 And enjoy a Thai-inspired tofu orzo salad.
-It’s so versatile!

 A few things…

-・Don’t skip pressing the tofu.
-Pressing the tofu lets the excess water out, so it holds it’s shape better.
-It also allows marinades to penetrate more deeply and fully into the tofu.
+- ・Don’t skip pressing the tofu.
+Pressing the tofu lets the excess water out.
+The tofu holds its shape better and marinades penetrate more deeply and fully.

-・How do you press tofu?
+- ・How do you press tofu?
 Wrap the tofu in a paper towel.
 Place it in the center of a chopping board.
-Place a second chopping board on top of the tofu.
+Put a second chopping board on top of the tofu.
 Place 4 cans of food on top of the second chopping board.
 Wait 30 minutes.
-Then, remove the cans, chopping board and paper towel from the tofu.
-It’s ready to be used!
+Then, remove the cans, chopping board and paper towel from the tofu, and it’s ready to be used!

 - ・This recipe uses 1 Tbsp sriracha sauce.
 Depending on your preference, add less or more.
-If you want to add more, I’d recommend after you taste it at the very, very end.
+If you want to add more, I’d recommend after you taste the sriracha tofu salad at the very, very end.

 - ・Pro tip: Sometimes, I put the marinating tofu in the freezer for 10-15 minutes to speed up the process of cooling it down.
 While it’s cooling down in the freezer, I chop the veggies.

-This vegan tofu salad recipe holds up well.
+This vegan Thai tofu salad recipe holds up well.
 It’s great for packed lunches, picnics, road trips, lunch or dinner.
-Simple, fresh and spicy

 Sriracha Tofu Salad